JonnoB/gleamscribe-py/README.md

 ### Using custom fonts

-There are many Tengwar fonts available online.
-If you have a Tengwar TTF font file (like `MyTengwar.ttf`) that you want to use for rendering you can using the `TengwarRenderer` class (programmatic)
+If you have a Tengwar TTF font file (e.g. `MyTengwar.ttf`) that you want to use for rendering you can using the `TengwarRenderer` class.

 ```python
 from glaemscribe import transcribe